This post may contain affiliate links. Please read my disclosure for more information.

 - Streaming subscriptions

-Use the 30 30 30 10 calculator below and in put your take home pay to figure out exactly how much you need for each budget category.
+Use the 30 30 30 10 rule calculator below and in put your after tax income to figure out exactly how much you need for each budget category.

-This rule for budgeting will help you get control of your finances.
+This budgeting method will help you get control of your personal finance situation and money goals.
 It is easy to do and stick with.

 Plus, it is one of the only budgeting rules out there that includes a category for your goals.
 This can help you have dreams and stick to them!